TRUSTED BY OVER 65,000+ CUSTOMERS

 Most Sleepybelly customers use the long piece pillow to support feeding long after the baby arrives, which makes it a great value choice.

-2. Use Soft, Sleep-Friendly Lighting: Protect Your Sleep Cycle
+2. Use Gentle Lighting to Protect Your Sleep Cycle

 Night feeds can be particularly challenging because bright lights can overstimulate both you and your baby, making it harder to settle back to sleep.
 To create a calm, soothing atmosphere, opt for dimmable warm lights or red/amber night lights, which are gentler on the eyes and less likely to disrupt melatonin production.